OfficeDev/microsoft-teams-sample-complete-csharp/README.md

 ## Steps to see the bot running in the Bot Emulator<br>
 NOTE: Teams does not work nor render things exactly like the Bot Emulator - this method is meant as just a slightly easier way to see the project's bot running

-1. Open the template-bot-master-csharp directory with Visual Studio
+1. Open the template-bot-master-csharp.sln solution with Visual Studio

 2. In Visual Studio click the play button (should be defaulted to running the Microsoft Edge configuration)

-3. Once the code is running (bar at the bottom will be orange), connect with the Bot Emulator to the default endpoint, "http://localhost:3979/api/messages", leaving "Microsoft App ID" and "Microsoft App Password" blank
+3. Once the code is running, connect with the Bot Emulator to the default endpoint, "http://localhost:3979/api/messages", leaving "Microsoft App ID" and "Microsoft App Password" blank

 Congratulations!!!
 You can now chat with the bot in the Bot Emulator!